groshi-project/groshi/README.md

 cp .env.example .env
 ```

-Edit these variables as you wish.
+Edit these variables as needed.
 Again, defaults are fine, but you would probably like
 to edit a couple of them (e.g. `GROSHI_PORT`).

-Please note, that **groshi** does not take into account the `.env` file.
+Please note that **groshi** does not automatically read the .env file.
-You will have to somehow "export" these defined variables to the environment.
+You'll need to export these defined variables to the environment,
-For example, you can use `source .env` command if you are using bash.
+for example, using source .env if you're using bash.

-### Step 3: finally run it
+### Step 3: finally, run it
-Just build and bring up docker containers using docker-compose
-if you wish to run **groshi** in docker:
+To run **groshi** in Docker, build and start the containers with:
 ```shell
 docker-compose up --build --attach groshi
 ```

-Or run `main.go` file if you are going to run groshi locally:
+For local execution, run the `main.go` file with:
 ```shell
 go run main.go
 ```

 ## HTTP API overview
-There are two essences in **groshi**: _users_ and _transactions_.
+groshi revolves around two main entities: _users_ and _transactions_.

-> **Users** are basically like usual users in any other system.
+> **Users** represent typical system users with a _username_ and _password_.
-> They have _username_ and _password_, can authorize, own and manage their own _transactions_.
+> They can authorize, own, and manage their own _transactions_.

-> **Transactions** are basically financial transactions!
+> **Transactions** are financial transactions with properties such as amount (positive or negative),
-> They have _amount_ (it can be either positive or negative), _date_, _description_ and some other less important properties.
+> date, description, and more.

-So, the logic is simple: _users_ create _transactions_ that are visible only to themselves.
+The logic is straightforward: users create transactions that are private to them.
-They can update, delete and fetch them, get useful summary of some _transactions_ for given period of time.
+They can update, delete, fetch them, and obtain a useful summary of their transactions over a specified period.

-These tables will give you some basic overview of the groshi API methods.
+The following tables provide an overview of the groshi API methods:

 - API methods related to **authorization** of _users_: